Ⅰ Revenue Collection

 Illegal smuggling causes revenue loss, sabotages public order, hinders economic development, and jeopardizes national security.
 As a result, anti-smuggling is always listed high on Customs' priority missions.
 Statistics shows that 1,340 seizures were made in 2020, totaling NT$1.53 billion.
 Operations to counter illegal smuggling are described as below:

-Anti-smuggling vessels "Hai-en" and "Hai-ying" are deployed at Keelung Harbor; "Hai-qing" and "Hai-dong" are deployed in Hualien area to patrol in adjacent waters.
+Anti-smuggling vessels "CP-10001" is deployed at Keelung Harbor; "Hai-qing" and "Hai-en" are deployed in Hualien area to patrol in adjacent waters.

 KLC dispatches inspectors at Keelung Port, Taipei Port, Hualien Port, Suao Port, Hualien Heping Industrial Zone, Matsu Fuao Port, Baisha Port, and other locations to patrol and monitor the loading, unloading, and moving of containers and cargoes in port area round-the-clock.